aspose-gis/Aspose.GIS-Documentation/net/topics/how-to-join-layers/_index.md

 - **Radius**: This option specifies the radius within which the joined geometry will be searched.
 It determines the proximity within which features from the main layer will be matched with features from the joined layer based on their spatial relationship.

 - **ConditionComparer**: This option allows you to define a custom logic for comparing attribute values from the features of the two layers.
-By default, it uses the EqualityComparer<object>.Default, which checks for equality.
+By default, it uses the EqualityComparer.
+Default, which checks for equality.
 However, you can provide your own custom comparer that implements IEqualityComparer for more specific comparison requirements.

 - **JoinedAttributesPrefix**: This option enables you to specify a prefix string for the attribute names of the joined layer.
 The default value is "joined_", which means that joined attributes will be prefixed with "joined_" in the resulting joined layer.
 This prefix helps differentiate joined attributes from the original attributes of the main layer.